Now Reading

 Renowned Japanese filmmaker Kaneto Shindo opens Kuroneko with a harrowing prologue.
 A poor mother and her daughter-in-law are brutally assaulted and murdered by a group of samurai mercenaries.
 The narrative is set in a remote part of Japan in the 12th century, a devastating era in Japanese history.
 The raging civil war for dynastic control wreaked havoc across the country.
 A prowling black cat remains a witness to the death of the aforementioned two women.
 The animal finds its way through their ruined hut and licks blood off the women’s throats.

 The ensuing supernatural communion allows the wronged women to take the form of vengeful spirits.
-They lure the samurais to the bamboo grove in order to dispense justice.
-Kuroneko doesn’t have any typical jump scare moments.
-At the same time, the breathtaking visuals maintain an unsettling tone throughout the narrative.
+They lure the samurais to the bamboo grove to dispense justice.
+Kuroneko doesn’t have typical jump-scare moments.
+At the same time, the breathtaking visuals maintain an unsettling tone throughout.
 Director Shindo also imbues a rich political and social context to the proceedings.

 15. Cold Fish (2010)

-Sion Sono’s Cold Fish is a shocking and terrifying horror drama that reminds you of the works of Japanese radical filmmakers Shohei Imamura and Nagisa Oshima.
+Sion Sono’s Cold Fish is a shocking and terrifying horror drama, reminiscent of Japanese radical filmmakers like Shohei Imamura and Nagisa Oshima.
 It revolves around the owner of a tropical fish store named Nobuyuki Syamoto.
 Mr. Syamoto leads an uneventful life with his second-wife Taeko and daughter Mitsuko.
-However, his life turns upside down when he meets a larger fish store owner named Yukio Murata.
+But, his life turns upside down when he meets a larger fish store owner, Yukio Murata.

 14. Confessions (2010)

-From then on the teacher intelligently and methodically dispenses her revenge on the students.
-Confessions don’t feature any outlandish violence like many of Japanese high-school based horror/thrillers.
-It’s full of remarkably tense mind-games and offers an exhibition of apathetic human behaviour.
-The film is generally categorised as a psychological thriller.
-But the stark manner with which the themes of bullying, juvenile crime, and teen angst are handled lends itself to a horror film experience.
+Then on, the teacher intelligently and methodically dispenses her revenge on the students.
+There’s no outlandish violence here like many Japanese high-school-based horror/thrillers.
+It’s full of remarkably tense mind games and exhibits apathetic human behavior.
+The film is generally categorized as a psychological thriller.
+But the manner in which the themes of bullying, juvenile crime, and teen angst are handled lends itself to a horror movie experience.

 13. Pulse (2001)